7 steps to apply for and receive financial aid at UA

 1. Obtain a federal FSA ID (Federal Student Aid ID)

 - The FSA ID acts as your electronic signature when completing and signing the FAFSA.

 - Create your FSA ID.

 - Parents of dependent students must also have a parent FSA ID to sign the FAFSA and apply for parent loans (PLUS), if desired.
 The parent FSA ID is separate from the student's FSA ID.

 2. Submit the FAFSA (Free Application for Federal Student Aid)

 - FAFSA is available online at fafsa.gov.
 Be sure to include The University of Akron's Federal School Code: 003123.

 3. Review your SAR (Student Aid Report) from the U.S. Department of Education

 - The SAR summarizes the information you provided on the FAFSA and indicates your Expected Family Contribution, which our office will use to determine your financial aid eligibility.

 - Review your SAR for accuracy.
 If you've made a mistake on your FAFSA, you can make corrections at fafsa.gov.

 4. Provide required documents, if applicable

 - Students may be required to submit documents/forms before they can receive their financial aid award.
 If you fall into this category, you have been notified of the requirements.

 - New undergraduate students receive a letter from our office via US Postal Mail that outlines all required documents/forms.
 Continuing undergraduate and all graduate/law students receive their notification to their University email account.
 All students can review the items that are required via the To Do list in the Student Center inside My Akron.

 5. Aid is offered

 - If have your UANet ID, you may also log in to My Akron to review your financial aid award online.

-- If adjustments are made to your financial aid award, all updates will be made electronically.
-You can view your revised financial aid award in My Akron.
+- If adjustments are made to your financial aid award, you can view your revised financial aid award in My Akron.
 Only the initial award letter is mailed (new students).